tannerbyers/example-tutorial/README.md

 **If you look closely at the JavaScript structure, you'll see that our generateQuiz function contains helper functions to show the quiz, accept submissions, and show the results.**

+## Step 2: Show the questions

+First we'll need the questions.

+Next we'll need a way to show our questions.

+For this, we'll fill out our showQuestions function.

+### The general idea:
+For each question, show the question along with all of its answer choices.
+Read through the comments in this code to see how it works.

+The nice part about our code is that it works for any number of questions or answer choices you might have in your JavaScript quiz.